michaelwongmj/michaelwongmj/README.md

-Hi, I’m michael from Hong Kong, a beginner at programming I’m currently learning machine learning
+- Hi, I’m michael from Hong Kong, a beginner at programming
+- I’m currently learning machine learning and also SQL !

 <!---
 michaelwongmj/michaelwongmj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.